lucasgreenwell/comms_app/storage_doc.md

 - File deletions are restricted to original uploaders
 - Public URLs are used for serving content
 - Error handling is implemented across all storage operations
+- Audio content is properly sanitized and validated

 ## Best Practices